Fones Cliffs stretches for four miles on the north bank of the Rappahannock River, upstream of Warsaw in Richmond County

 In 2022, Virginia True Corporation announced plans to sell nearly 1,000 acres next to Fones Cliffs as part of the bankruptcy case.
 Though the land was technically zoned for just agricultural use, the sale announced:11

 The Conservation Fund announced on December 8, 2022 that it had purchased 964 acres, including the site of the Rappahannock tribe's ancient town of Wecuppom, from Virginia True.
-The Conservation Fund successfully bid at an auction against a development group, including some investors with Virginia True.
+The Conservation Fund successfully bid at an auction against a development group that included some investors frm Virginia True.
 They were apparently planning to build housing and a golf course.

 The Conservation Fund paid $8.1 million for land that had sold for $12 million in 2015.
 The Conservation Fund planned to transfer the 964 acres to the Rappahannock Tribe, after selling a permanent conservation easement to the US Fish and Wildlife Service.
 The strategy of having non-government organizations partner with government agencies to purchase land, establish conservation easements, and then transfer the land to the tribe became a national model.12